blewert/folio/public/posts/patching-apks.md

 ![Result](img/patching-apks/result.gif)

 As you can see, it ended up working!
-I got a free coffee with this method but ended up feeling too guilty about getting more.
-After figuring out how it works I was happy! 🙂
+I didn't end up getting a free coffee with this method as I felt too guilty about breaking the app.
+But it was certainly rewarding figuring out how the app works; I ended up being quite happy with the end result. 🙂

-Stay tuned for future posts on breaking apps for fun!
+# Take home lessons
+From this case study there are a few things to note:

+- React Native can be used to quickly build applications, but if your minified JavaScript is somewhat legible, it can be easily abused.
+Make sure if you build React Native apps to focus on obfuscated code.
+- With that being said, native IL can also be abused, it is just a lot harder and will deter the majority of folks!
+- Server-sided validation can save your bacon in some cases.
+In this example, if stamp validation was done online we probably wouldn't have got very far in our quest for free coffee.
+Build dumb apps which relay information from a place you can control: an API.
+- Don't leave debug modes in your production code which can be enabled by flipping a bool value!
+All it serves to do is make breaking the app easier.

+I hope you enjoyed the read.
+Check out some other posts or other parts of this site too!